caktus/guidebook/source/margarita/upgrading.rst

 * ``newrelic_license_key`` must be capitalized.
 Some projects have a secret for ``newrelic_license_key``, but the current margarita uses ``NEW_RELIC_LICENSE_KEY``

-* NewRelic settings may need adjusting, which you can do via environment variables (see other documentation in this repo for details).
+* New Relic settings may need adjusting, which you can do via environment variables (see other documentation in this repo for details).

 * If you get timeout errors during the first deploy, it may be because of a few different issues.